maestun/magic-button/README.md

 # magic-button

-Your average relay bypass for effect pedals, with some tweaks:
+Your average relay bypass for effect pedals, with some tweaks.

+Reproduces the behaviour of mechanical switches:
+- when FX is disabled, enable FX on button down
-- Reproduces the behaviour of mechanical switches (set FX on when button is down, set FX off when button is released)
+- when FX is enabled, disable FX on button click
-- Automatic "temporary" mode (when button is held for some configurable time, FX will disengage on release)
+- automatic "temporary" mode (when button is held for some configurable time, FX will disengage on release)

+Reproduces the behaviour of logical switches:
+- toggle FX enable / disable on button down
+- automatic "temporary" mode (when button is held for some configurable time, FX will revert state on release)